kalebbennaveed/safer-splat/README.md

 python run.py
 ```

-The most important thing is to ensure that the path in NeRFWrapper is pointing to the right model location.
+The most important thing is to ensure that the path in GSplatLoader is pointing to the right model location.

 ### Variants
-The variants for the distance can be changed.
+The variants for the distance can be changed. ```run.py``` allows you to change the distance type within the script.

 ### Visualizing the paths
-Under construction...
+Run the ```visualize.py```, setting your scene name and method type properly so that the script correctly extracts the Gaussian Splatting model and the saved trajectory data (that was created through ```run.py```).
+This script will launch viser and load your trajectories into the visualizer.
+If you run into issues where viser informs you that ```add_gaussian_splats``` does not exist, this means you have an outdated version of viser (likely one that came packaged with Nerfstudio) and will need to upgrade [viser](https://github.com/nerfstudio-project/viser).
+Afterwards, navigate to the specified port in the browser to visualize the trajectories and the ellipsoidal representation of the Gaussian Splat.

 ## Generating your own scenes
 To use your own datasets, simply train a Nerfstudio `splatfacto` model and follow the folder structure as illustrated above.
 If your images contain pixels that are transparent like in the case of synthetic scenes (i.e. the alpha value is 0), it is recommended to use the `instant-ngp-data` flag (e.g. `ns-train splatfacto --data {DATA} instant-ngp-data`) rather than `blender-data` or the default.